 Chair of Governors and Principal are ex-officio members of all Committees.

-The role of the Governing Body is to support the strategic development of the College by working with the Principal and other members of the Senior Leadership Team, acting as a ʻcritical friendʼ.
+The role of the Governing Body is to support the strategic development of the College by working with the Head Of School and other members of the Senior Leadership Team, acting as a ʻcritical friendʼ.

 The Governing Body has three main functions, aimed at promoting the highest standards of education: